-Chefs who have made the reputation of St Martin’s gastronomy, heirs of a “classical” culinary tradition, were able to skilfully mix this tradition with the many local resources, giving their cuisine an extra dimension, with Creole flavors and fragrances.
+The chefs who have made the reputation of Saint Martin gastronomy, heirs of a “classic” culinary tradition, have cleverly combined this tradition with the many local resources, giving their cuisine an extra dimension, with flavors and Creole flavors.

 Unlike the yellow banana, plantain is edible cooked, boiled or roasted.
 To test absolutely one of the many “lolos” on the island.